Skip to content

 • Gene H is correlated with the 'horsey' phenotype.
 A fruit fly that is homozygous recessive for Gene H is quite big and strong-looking, much larger than your typical fruit fly.

-• Gene Y is associated with the 'yucky' phenotype.
-A fruit fly that is homozygous recessive for Gene Y gives off an unpleasant odor and has a generally unappealing look.
+• Gene W is correlated with the 'waxy' phenotype.
+A fruit fly that is homozygous recessive for Gene W has a thick protective layer that is water resistant and opague.

 Phenotype Genotypes Progeny